EBISPOT/biosamples-analysis/README.md

 Docker
 ======

-Dockerfile constains ths instructions to build a docker container that will query Solr and build the csv files when run.
+The plan is to have 4 different docker containers:

-docker-compose contains docker-compose instructions for that container, and for a neo4j instance
+	collate-attributes to query Solr and create a single combined CSV create-csv to split that combined CSV into separate ones build-neo to use the neo4j bulk loader to create a graph database neo-data to have a self-contained neo4j server with data inside

-docker-compose run biosamples-metrics
+docker-compose run collate-attributes